 - Flexible working hours - Smaller law firms usually offer a relatively informal and relaxed working atmosphere, which extends to employee benefits such as work hours and dress code.
 The workplace is often much friendlier than at the larger firms.

 - Greater hands-on experience - You'll probably be trusted to perform important tasks without supervision, something that you wouldn't experience in a larger firm.
 What's more, you'll probably have a greater say in your firm's direction; senior partners are often open to suggestions from junior colleagues.

 - Varied workload - You'll work across numerous practice areas as, unlike many of their larger counterparts, smaller law firms are usually generalist.
 Working for a smaller law firm can provide you with a greater understanding of where your future specialism may lie.

 Every law firm has its own culture - meaning that you're sure to find one that's compatible with your skills, personality and experience.
-For more information, see how to choose a law firm or search for a training contract.
+For more information, search for a training contract.

 - Discover how to write a legal CV and cover letter.

 - Take a look at how much lawyers earn.

 - Learn more about the reality of working in law.